Scraper bike: The Original Scraper Bike Team

 In 2016, with support from Oakland Public Library and Bike East Bay, the Original Scraper Bike Team opened up the Bike Shed in East Oakland.
 The Bike Shed, which is a youth-led, no-fee bike shop, is run by “Chef Boy RB” Burnette Jr., aka Scraper Bike President.

 Members of the Original Scraper Bike Team were featured in Boots Riley’s 2018 film Sorry to Bother You as background extras.

 In 2018, members of the team reported being harassed by San Leandro police, sometimes having their bikes taken.
 SLPD did not respond to requests to comment on the incidents, but the bikers suspected SLPD officers thought they were breaking traffic laws, or that their bikes were stolen.

-On February 11, 2019, rideshare company Lyft invested $700,000 dollars in the East Bay’s public transit system.
+On February 11, 2019, rideshare company Lyft invested $700,000 in the East Bay’s public transit system.
 The deal included a partnership with the Original Scraper Bike Team, funding a free bike sharing program run out of their bike shed at the MLK Jr. Library Branch.